SoftUni-Internal/interactive-content/EN/08-XML-Processing/01-xml-processing.md

 XML is also used to define the document structure in Microsoft Office products such as Word and Excel, and in fact, the "x" in **.docx** and **.pptx** stands for XML.

+There is also a lot of software that uses XML as a format for storing configuration files.

 [image assetsSrc="xml-processing-01.png" /]

 [/slide]